alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 1. Login to the AWS Console for the relevant environment (`gds aws govuk-<environment>-<your-role> -l`).
 1. Find the [Instance ID](https://eu-west-1.console.aws.amazon.com/ec2/home?region=eu-west-1#Instances:sort=desc:launchTime) of the critical machine(s) (probably all 8 `blue-cache` machines)
-1. `ssh [ip].eu-west-1.compute.internal` (find this from the reboots required alert listing)
 1. Remove the machine from the following [Target Groups](https://eu-west-1.console.aws.amazon.com/ec2/home?region=eu-west-1#TargetGroups:sort=targetGroupName):
    1. cache-assets-origin
    1. cache-www
    1. cache-www-origin
+1. SSH onto the machine (find this from the reboots required alert listing)
 1. Check the traffic has reduced to only be the Smokey healthchecks now: `tail -f /var/log/nginx/lb-access.log`.
 1. Run the `vm.reboot` fab script on your local machine like normal.
 1. Re-add the machine to the above target groups.
-1. Check the traffic is flowing from the load balancer with `tail -f `/var/log/nginx/lb-access.log` again.
+1. Check the traffic is flowing from the load balancer with `tail -f /var/log/nginx/lb-access.log` again.

 ## Rebooting MongoDB machines